To boost your chances of getting a credit card, make sure you know your credit score and leverage prequalification tools.

 Once you know your credit score and understand the factors that go into it from your credit report, you can identify what credit range you fall in.
 This plays a huge role in determining which cards you can qualify for.

-Depending on which range you fall into, your likelihood of being approved for credit cards changes.
-Different card offerings are designed for different kind of customers, so by choosing a card that is built for cardholders in your credit range, you maximize your chances of being approved.
+Your likelihood of being approved for a specific credit card depends on the range you fall into.
+Different card offerings are designed for different kinds of customers.
+By choosing a card built for cardholders in your credit range, you maximize your chances of being approved.

 See Related: Comparing the various types of credit cards